Cinema of Canada: Arrival of film

-The first time a film was displayed in Canada, and one of the first times in North America, was at an event organized by Louis Minier and Louis Pupier using a cinematograph in Saint-Laurent, Quebec, on 27 June 1896.
-Prior to the discovery of the Saint-Laurent showing by Germain Lacasse in 1984, it was believed that a showing conducted by Andrew M. Holland and George C. Holland, where films by Thomas A. Edison, Inc. such as The Kiss were shown, in Ottawa, from 21 July to 28 August 1896, was the first.
+Louis Minier and Louis Pupier showed the first films in Canada using a cinematograph in Saint-Laurent, Quebec, on 27 June 1896.
+Prior to the discovery of this showing by Germain Lacasse in 1984, it was believed that a showing of Thomas A. Edison, Inc. films conducted by Andrew M. Holland in Ottawa, from 21 July to 28 August 1896, was the first.
 The Saint-Laurent showing was overlooked as English researchers did not search through French sources.
 Léo-Ernest Ouimet stated that he attended the showing and he was used as evidence of it until Lacasse found newspaper coverage of the event in La Presse.

 R.A.
 Hardie and F.H.
 Wall also presented films in Winnipeg from 18 to 25 July 1896.
+Marie Tréourret de Kerstrat and her son Henry de Grandsaignes d’Hauterives were some of the first French people to display films to French Canadians and projected hundreds during their tours from 1897 to 1906.
+They showed 8,000 feet of hand-coloured film done by Georges Méliès, which is the earliest known colour film shown in Canada.

-The development of a Canadian film industry was hampered by the country's low population density, it had six million inhabitants and only Toronto and Montreal had more than 100,000 people in 1905, and the lack of domestic vaudeville as most of the acts came from the United States, United Kingdom, and France.
+The development of a Canadian film industry was hampered by the country's low population density, it had six million inhabitants with only Toronto and Montreal had more than 100,000 people in 1905, and the lack of domestic vaudeville as most of the acts came from the United States, United Kingdom, and France.
 Andrew Holland was critical of Canada as a place for the film industry due to the quality of its films, distance between major urban areas, and different electrical systems.
 Early films were used to as promotional material for companies, promote immigration, or displays of scenic locations including Niagara Falls.
 The Edison Company created some of the first films in Canada by documenting the Klondike Gold Rush, Canadian soldiers leaving to fight in the Second Boer War, and George V, the Duke of York, arriving in Canada in 1902.